Xipooo/XYZ_Delivery/README.md

 ## Objectives

-Below are the primary objectives and milestones that are intended to be achieved during the delivery of this program:
+Achieving the primary goal will require several key objectives to be met.
+These objectives are designed to target specific areas of DevOps and will be prioritized based on the needs of XYZ.
+Below are the initial objectives and milestones that are intended to be achieved during the delivery of this program based on observations made from other similar engagements:

 - Up-skill students on a Continuous Integration and Continuous Delivery mindset
 - Implement a CI/CD pipeline for automated code validation and shorter lead times to deploy